COMMUNITY COLLEGE OUTREACH

-The College of Engineering at Illinois has partnered with community colleges in Illinois to provide students a pathway to transfer into the College of Engineering after completing their Associates Degree.
+The College of Engineering at Illinois has partnered with community colleges in Illinois to provide students with a pathway for transferring into the College of Engineering after they complete their Associate's degrees.
+This program helps ensure that talented students have the opportunity to pursue their education to the fullest.
+Among other benefits, the program is particularly good at enabling first-generation college students and underrepresented minority students to study at Illinois.

 IA AWARENESS PROGRAMS AT ILLINOIS

 - Technology Services Security Topics: Data Classification, Passwords, Phishing, and Social Media Safety.

 - University of Illinois Information Security Policy

 - FAST3 hands-on computer training courses at the University of Illinois.

 - In some years, the Information Trust Institute offers an Undergraduate Summer Internship program.

 - Students at Illinois who are interested in doing research in infromation assurance or cyber security can apply to the Illinois Cyber Security Scholars Program through the Information Trust Institute.